Frank Glennon Limited

 be limited to the sum of EUR €5 million; and

 profits; loss of anticipated savings; increased costs of doing business; or any other indirect or consequential loss, we will have no liability in

-24.2.
+26.3.
 Your direction to bind coverage and/or your payment related to your insurance placement will be deemed your signed, written agreement to

-25.1.
+27.1.
 Either of us may terminate this Agreement upon the giving of one month’s notice in writing to the other or as otherwise agreed.

-(a). any outstanding amounts due to us and/or to Insurers with whom we have placed insurances on your behalf; and
+(a).
+Any outstanding amounts due to us and/or to Insurers with whom we have placed insurances on your behalf; and

 (b).
 Any additional expenses necessarily incurred by us in settling or concluding outstanding obligations.

 27.3.
 With effect from the date of termination, we shall have no further obligation to perform any of Our Services and all sums payable by you to

 us and/or your Insurer shall become due and payable.

 28. Force Majeure